Mircea-MMXXI/azapy/docs/Greedy_intro.md

 # Introduction

-The "Greedy" class of portfolios consists in portfolios with optimal expected rate of returns relative to an investment policy.
+A "Greedy" portfolio has the expected rate of return optimized relative to an investment policy.
 No considerations about the portfolio risk are made.

-At this point, only one example of Greedy portfolio strategy is implemented in the **azapy** package.
+At this point, only one example of a "Greedy" portfolio strategy is implemented in the **azapy** package.